dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 3. The interface will ask to change the password
 4. Follow the guide [here](https://confluence.dedalus.com/display/IAT/Enterprise+Log+Monitoring+Solution+with+Loki%2C+Promtail%2C+and+Grafana+on+Docker+Swarm) at Step 3: configure Grafana.

-## Mongo deployment
+## Mongo deployment (optional)
+Mongo docker deployment is only for stage environments

 ### Configurationg mongo
-- To change the default mongo port -> environments/stage/mongo.env
+- To change the default mongo port -> environments/stage/env/compose.env
-- To change the default admin user and psw -> environments/stage/mongo.env (defaults are admin/admin)
+- To change the default admin user and psw -> environments/stage/env/compose.env (defaults are admin/admin)

 ### Installing the mongo service